 The “Good Finding” Employee Training Coaching Model

-A key to coaching employees to leaders and maximizing the contribution of their teams.
+A key to coaching your people into leaders and maximizing the contribution of their teams.

 For all staff at all levels.

 Employee Training and Coaching Programs

-Performance improvement is directly linked to effective employee training and coaching on a regular basis.
+Performance improvement is directly linked to effective employee training and coaching programs on a regular basis.
 Leaders in today’s business environment learn the keys to developing by helping your employees reach their potential.
 Using the “Good Finding” coach model you will lower your peoples’ guards and raise your credibility.

-“Good Finding” is an ongoing and dynamic series of job-embedded interactions between a manager and an employee, designed to diagnose, correct and reinforce behaviors specific to that individual.
+“Good Finding” is an ongoing and dynamic series of job-embedded interactions between a manager and an co-worker, designed to diagnose, correct and reinforce behaviors specific to that individual.
 Guidance is an iterative interaction designed to help enhance both performance and the personal satisfaction derived from work.

 It does not rely on a one-way flow of telling, instead relying on effective questioning, exploration and mutual feedback.